-Eminent Christian philosopher (among others) Richard Swinburne brilliant makes the argument from religious experience for theism offering different types and criteria for assessing them.
+Eminent Christian philosopher Richard Swinburne brilliant makes the argument from religious experiences for theism, offering different types and criteria for assessing them.
 Mysticism is a kind of religious experience.
-Without going into the finer points of it as theistic argument, a mystical experience indicates that there is more to reality than what can be detected by the senses.
+Without going into the finer points of it as a theistic argument, a mystical experience indicates that there is more to reality than what can be detected by the senses.
 The universality of such experiences among all human cultures tells us people do not understand reality as only something that can be empirically measured.
 These experiences help to point out that the numinous dimension of life does indeed exist.
 In the words of the late noted atheist Christopher Hitchens,

 “Everybody has had the experience at some point when they feel that there’s more to life than just matter.”